 Minn.
 Stat. § 473.845, subd.
 3, sets forth the activities that qualify for spending under the Metropolitan Landfill Contingency Action Trust (MLCAT) Account.
-Historically, it has been a fund dedicated for the care of certain closed disposal sites for mixed municipal solid waste in the seven-county Twin Cities metropolitan area.
-It is paid for chiefly by revenue from a 25-percent share of a fee on mixed municipal solid waste buried at metro-area landfills, which amounts to \$.50 per cubic yard.
+Historically, the Account has been dedicated for the care of certain closed disposal sites for mixed municipal solid waste in the seven-county Twin Cities metropolitan area.
+It is funded chiefly by revenue from a 25-percent share of a fee on mixed municipal solid waste buried at metro-area landfills, amounting to \$.50 per cubic yard.